ValuJet Airlines: Flight 597

 On June 8, 1995, a DC-9-32, aborted its takeoff from Hartsfield–Jackson Atlanta International Airport after a catastrophic engine failure caused by a stress crack in a compressor blade that occurred when the blade was made.
 Shrapnel from the right engine penetrated the fuselage and the right engine main fuel line, and a cabin fire erupted.
 The airplane was stopped on the runway, and captain Greg Straessle, 45, ordered an evacuation of the airplane.
 The plane was on a scheduled flight to Miami International Airport.

 The resulting fire destroyed the aircraft.
 Among the five crew members, one flight attendant received serious puncture wounds from shrapnel and thermal injuries, and another flight attendant received minor injuries.
 Of the 57 passengers on board, five suffered minor injuries.
-The National Transportation Safety Board (NTSB) determined that the engine failure was caused by a detectable crack in a compressor disk, on which a maintenance contractor had failed to perform a proper inspection and had kept poor records.
+The National Transportation Safety Board (NTSB) determined that the engine failure was caused by a detectable crack in a compressor disk, on which Turkish Airlines, the engine's previous owner, had failed to perform a proper inspection and had kept poor records.
 The incident resulted in the NTSB issuing an advisory recommending improvements to maintenance rules throughout the industry.

 Flight 592

 ValuJet Airlines Flight 592, another DC-9-32, crashed in the Florida Everglades on Saturday, May 11, 1996, due to a fire caused by the activation of chemical oxygen generators that were illegally shipped in the cargo hold by ValuJet's maintenance contractor, SabreTech.
 The fire damaged the airplane's flight control cables, which led to the crew losing control of the aircraft, resulting in the deaths of all 110 people on board.
 The airplane was on its way from Miami to Atlanta.
-This accident also contributed to ValuJet ceasing operations in 1997.
+This accident also contributed to ValuJet voluntarily suspending operations for several months in 1996 before resuming operations as a much smaller airline.